Creative Briefs

 Mainstream Schools

-Sessions are usually delivered online and are tailored to children’s individual interests, while embedding relevant curriculum areas.
+Sessions are usually delivered online and are tailored to children’s individual creative interests, while embedding relevant curriculum areas.
 Our approach can support progress towards EHCP Section F outcomes.